Gympie Arterial Road and Strathpine Road (Bald Hills), improve intersection

 - The new innovative interchange system allows free flowing turns when exiting and entering Gympie Arterial Road.

 - The interchange eliminates the number of conflicts with opposing traffic on Strathpine Road and reducing traffic signal phases, making the interchange safer and more efficient.

 - A diverging diamond interchange is cost-effective to construct and has lesser impacts on local residents compared to a traditional interchange because it requires a smaller footprint.

-- The Strathpine Road and Gympie Arterial Road diverging diamond interchange will be the second in Queensland, with the Caloundra Road and Bruce Highway (QLD) diverging diamond interchange being the first.
+- The Gympie Arterial Road and Strathpine Road diverging diamond interchange will be the third in Queensland, with the Caloundra Road and Bruce Highway (QLD) diverging diamond interchange being the first.

 The Australian Government, under the Urban Congestion Fund, has committed to jointly fund (50:50) $30 million for the Gympie Arterial Road and Strathpine Road interchange upgrade with the Queensland Government.
 Investment ID 703296